nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 .. _Import evidence disk:

-Import Possible :term:`Evidence Disk` into Autopsy
+Import Possible Evidence Disk into Autopsy
 ----------------------------------------------------

 Autopsy is a digital forensics platform.
-To import a :term:`qcow2` evidence disk, first convert it to :term:`vmdk`.
+To import a qcow2 evidence disk, first convert it to vmdk.
 Follow the guide below:

 **Run the Autopsy ForensicVM plugin on the intended datasource**

 #.
-Begin by launching the :term:`Autopsy Case`.
+Begin by launching the Autopsy Case.
 #.
 Execute the Autopsy ForensicVM plugin on the case datasource.

 .. raw:: latex